Back to All Events

 LA Commons engages communities in artistic and cultural expression that tells their unique stories and serves as a basis for dialogue, interaction and a shared understanding of Los Angeles.
 Through community-based arts programs, centered on youth leadership development, we help diverse, generally low-income neighborhoods create dynamic works of public art that build community connection and empowerment.
 We uplift local narratives, enhancing the sense of belonging felt by a broad range of stakeholders. (https://www.lacommons.org/)

-This performance is made possible in part by grants from the City of Los Angeles Department of Cultural Affairs and the Los Angeles County Board of Supervisors through the Department of Arts and Culture
+This PERFORMANCE is supported, in part, by the Green Foundation, the Norris Foundation, Ahmad Tea, A grant from the City of Los Angeles Department of Cultural Affairs, and the Los Angeles County Board of Supervisors through the Department of Arts and Culture through the following programs: as part of Creative Recovery LA, an initiative funded by the American Rescue Plan, and the Organizational Grant Program.

 Previous